 Spartanburg Police Department was awarded National Accreditation on March 20, 1999 by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The department is also recognized as an accredited agency with the South Carolina Law Enforcement Accreditation Council (SCLEA) and is a member of the South Carolina Police Accreditation Coalition.

-Proof that compliance to national standards has been maintained is required to CALEA every three years.
+Proof that compliance to national standards has been maintained is required to CALEA every four years.
 Agencies must participate in an "on-site" assessment where a team of CALEA Assessors reviews files and solicits feedback from a variety of stakeholders.
-Our 7th mandatory on-site review of all aspects of our department and personnel took place December 4, 2016 to December 7, 2016.
-We are anticipating our re-accreditation award during the Commission Conference, March 22, 2017 to March 25, 2017, in Mobile, Alabama.
+Our next on-site assessment will take place in December 2020.

 CALEA Accreditation Program Information